Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 The first light to mark Thomas Point was also prolific lighthouse builder John Donahoo’s first attempt at a lighthouse.
-In 1825 Donahoo completed his conical, 30-foot-tall tower, which was eighteen feet in diameter at its base and tapered to nine feet at the lantern room.
-A cozy, stone keeper’s cottage was built at the same time, measuring 24 by 20 feet and containing two large rooms, each with its own fireplace.
+After Congress provided $6,500 on May 26, 1824 for its construction, Donahoo began work on a conical, thirty-foot-tall tower, which was eighteen feet in diameter at its base and tapered to nine feet at the lantern room.
+A cozy, stone keeper’s cottage was built at the same time, measuring twenty by twenty-four feet and containing two large rooms, each with its own fireplace.
+Thirteen lamps, set in an equal number of spherical reflectors, were used to produce a fixed white light from 1825 until May 1855, when a fifth-order Fresnel lens was installed in the lantern room.

-By 1838, the lighthouse, originally located 100 feet from the edge of a high bluff, was in danger of toppling into the bay.
-Winslow Lewis, an early associate of Donahoo’s, was given $2,000 to tear down the old lighthouse and rebuild it behind the keeper’s dwelling.
+By 1838, the lighthouse, originally located 500 feet from the edge of a high bluff, was in danger of toppling into the bay.
+Winslow Lewis, an early associate of Donahoo’s, was given $2,000 to tear down the old lighthouse and rebuild it behind the keeper’s dwelling, and a large quantity of rubblestone was placed at the base of the bluff.
 Over time, erosion reduced the seven-acre acre parcel on which the lighthouse was built to a two-acre island, separated from the mainland by a strip of water.
 The lighthouse remained standing until 1894, when it too was lost to erosion.

-Years before the lighthouse collapsed, the Lighthouse Board had moved to replace it.
-In 1872, the board reported “that the lighthouse at Thomas’s Point … can serve but poorly its purpose as a warning of the dangerous shoal that makes out from it at a distance of one and one quarter miles into the bay.”
-The following year, Congress appropriated $20,000 to replace the original lighthouse with an offshore structure built “on the extreme point of the shoal.”
+Years before the lighthouse collapsed, the Lighthouse Board had taken measures to replace it.
+In 1872, the Board reported “that the lighthouse at Thomas’s Point … can serve but poorly its purpose as a warning of the dangerous shoal that makes out from it at a distance of one and one quarter miles into the bay” and recommended that a screwpile lighthouse, equipped with a fog bell, be built at the point of the shoal.
+Congress provided $20,000 for the project on March 3, 1873.

-The lighthouse’s hexagonal cottage has a diameter of thirty-five feet and rests upon seven piles, a single central pile and six perimeter piles.
+The State of Maryland conveyed five acres of submerged land to the Federal Government on October 28, 1874, and Thomas Point Shoal Lighthouse was ready for its inaugural lighting on November 20, 1875, the same date the old Thomas Point Lighthouse was discontinued.
+Thomas Point Shoal’s hexagonal cottage has a diameter of thirty-five feet and rests upon seven piles, a single central pile and six perimeter piles, each of which has a diameter of ten inches.
 The dwelling is picturesque, exhibiting such careful touches as carved balusters on the walkways encircling both the first level and the lantern, and six dormer windows interrupting the dwelling’s sloping roof at regular intervals.

 Crewmen lowering Boston Whaler from station in 1968